BACK

 🟢

-• Reporting: Use a simple dashboard or scorecard (see above).
-Share with client and team.
+Reporting: Use a dashboard or scorecard.
+Share it with the client and the team.
+Visibility creates accountability.

 7. KPI Improvement Action Plan

-2. Action Steps: What are we changing?
-(More QA?
+Action Steps: What are we changing?
+More QA?
 Better briefs?
-Faster follow-up?)
+Faster follow-up?

 KPI